edonkeycoin/gsbitcoinutils/README.md

 # gsbitcoinutils
-Cryptocurrency related Javascript utilities that can be used in GoogleSheets spreadsheets
+Cryptocurrency related Javascript utilities that can be used in Google Sheets spreadsheets

 ## By edonkey:	June 12, 2015
 ## Donations:  	18wQtEDmhur2xAd3oE8qgrZbpCDeuMsdQW